JamieDawson/Bixby-clickable-components-fixes/cell-card/playground.wrong_cell_card/README.md

 # Incorrect use of Cell-Card

 In this example, we are displaying a cell-card that has no `on-click` functionality.
-This makes the information that appears on the screen to look like a button, but it actually isn't.
+This gives the cell-card the illusion that it's a button when it's not.

 #### Example in the simulator
 ![cell-card-sim-wrong](https://user-images.githubusercontent.com/16840579/70951456-4c527e00-2018-11ea-83f6-3c7afdd774d2.png)

+#### Example of code in the view.
 ![cell-card-sim-right](https://user-images.githubusercontent.com/16840579/70951455-4c527e00-2018-11ea-9a22-03e9fc9faa44.png)